-2. NC INDIVIDUAL ASSISTANCE BRANCH
+B. NC INDIVIDUAL ASSISTANCE BRANCH

-Ensures that individuals and families have access to the full range of state and federal programs made available in the aftermath of a disaster.
-Develops and maintains partnerships with state, federal and voluntary organizations that deliver resources to disaster victims.
+The Individual Assistance branch ensures that individuals and families have access to the full range of state and federal programs made available in the aftermath of a disaster.
+The branch develops and maintains partnerships with state, federal and voluntary organizations that deliver resources to disaster victims.
+If there is a federal IA Declaration, the programs below are managed by FEMA.
+If the damage does not meet the federal threshold, the state may request a Type 1 State Declaration.
+Upon approval by the Governor and the Small Business Administration, NCEM Recovery will manage a mirrored version of the programs below.
+For a Type 1 State Declaration, applicants must request a Small Business Administration (SBA) loan prior to submitting a state IA application to receive any state funds.
 This category of aid provides money and services to people in the declared area whose property has been damaged or destroyed and whose losses are not covered by insurance.